eurobios-mews-labs/pasts/README.md

 # Toolbox for Time Series

-This packages aims to structure the way time series analysis and forecasting is done.
+This package aims to structure the way time series analysis and forecasting is done.

 #### Purpose of the Package
-+ The purpose of the package is to provide a collection of predicted models and analysis methods for time series in one unified library
++ The purpose of the package is to provide a collection of forecasting models and analysis methods for time series in one unified library.

 #### Features
 + Collection of analysis methods:
   - Scipy and statsmodel for testing
-  - times series processing
+  - Time series processing
-  - statistical testing (stationarity, check seasonality, ...  )
+  - Statistical testing (stationarity, check seasonality, ...  )
-  - visualisation
+  - Visualization
 + Collection of forecasting models using Darts, which is itself an aggregator of
    - scikit-learn
    - tenserflow